AriFordsham/GHCWiki/code-base-cleanup.md

 - Rename CAF into "static thunk"
 - CorePrep (prepare Core for codegen) could use a more explicit name
 - GHC.Core.Monad should be GHC.Core.Pipeline
-- Maybe we should use {STG,Core,Cmm}.Transform instead of .Optimise?
 - Maybe rename GHC.Data.RepType